-Sources: *U.S. Bureau of Labor Statistics (BLS), **Job Postings on Monster.com (October 2012), ***I Have a Plan Iowa
+Sources: *PayScale.com, U.S. Bureau of Labor Statistics (BLS), Job Postings from August 2015, I Have a Plan Iowa

 In some cases, a security guard will not need to obtain a specific license, but a security guard license is require in many states.
 This license is usually granted upon passing an examination, but exact requirements will vary.
 Additionally, if a personal security guard is required to carry a firearm, a firearm permit or license will be required.

 Consider Voluntary Certification